fatemehsrz/fatemehsrz/README.md

-Tech 🤖 and Humanity 🌱
+Passionate about  Tech 🤖 and Humanity 🌱